Marohn-Group/mrfmsim-examples/README.md

 ```

+A "figures" folder needs to be created under the /example directory to properly save the figures generated in this notebook.

 ## References

 1. **Moore et al. (2009)**: "Magnetic resonance force microscopy with a nickel tip and a near-surface ensemble of electron spins" *Proc.
 Natl.
 Acad.
 Sci.
 USA* **106**, 22251-22256